Logo

 At the west end of the promenade is the sailing club, which offers windsurfing, sailing and canoeing.
 Penmaenmawr also boasts an excelllent golf course.

 There is a prehistoric axe factory on Penmaenmawr Mountain.
 Another tourist attraction is the 'Druid's Circle', which has no associations with the ancient Druids, but is the remains of two bronze age stone circles.
-Within the circle archeologists found a food vessel and the cremated remains of a child, possibly evidence of human sacrifice.
+Within the circle archeologists found a food vessel and the cremated remains of a child.
 Neo - druidic ceremonies are occasionally still carried out here.

 Starting at the parking area at the head of the Sychnant Pass at Conway cross the road and pass through the gate opposite.
 After 200 yards turn sharply right at the waymark for the North Wales Path, continue following the waymarks.
 At the fork in the path under overhead powerlines, bear left and cross over a stile by a gate.